-Sanford Dam Mural: A Historic Community Project
+Sanford Dam Mural and Walkway: A Historic Community Project

-Sanford Dam Mural: A Historic Community Project
+Sanford Dam Mural and Walkway: A Historic Community Project

 Project Plans

-Generous donors will fund the project.
 The project team is not being compensated, and the project will receive no funding from Four Lakes Task Force or Midland County.

 Timeline